-Making vegan pesto is easy.
-Garlic scapes add an unusual but delicious twist!
-Garlic scapes are the flowerstalks of garlic plants.
-They are usually available from farmer’s markets during the summer and taste like mild garlic.
+Garlic Scape Pesto is a special seasonal treat that you will love!
+Plus, of course making it a home is easy.
+Garlic scapes add an unusual but delicious twist to traditional pesto!
 Use this vegan garlic scape pesto on pasta, as a marinade, as a spread in sandwiches or anywhere else you’d like some herby garlicky goodness!

 Click here for the printable recipe.